Best DIY Beard Oil Recipes To Make At Home (2023)

 3. Add in Essential Oils

-Now that you know a little bit about the carrier oils and mixology, you can choose the real active ingredients for your DIY beard recipes.
-These essential oils will absorb into your skin and hair, so choose the ones that will offer the greatest benefit to your skin.
+Now that you know a little bit about carrier oils and mixology, you can choose the real active ingredients for your DIY beard recipes.
+These essential oils will absorb into your skin and hair, so choose the ones most benefit your skin.

 Beard oil recipe ingredients include essential oils like Juniper.

-Juniper essential oil one of the best ingredients for a potent, skin care beard oil.
+Juniper essential oil is one of the best ingredients for a potent skincare beard oil.

-Here are some of our favorite essential oils for scents, healing, and soothing dry skin below.
-Choose 1-3 essential oils at first to see what works for your skin, then add in more to get the right scent or enhance your beard oil even further.
+Below are some of our favorite essential oils for scents, healing, and soothing dry skin.
+Choose 1-3 essential oils first to see what works for your skin, then add more to get the right scent or enhance your beard oil even further.

 • Lavender